-Looking for a vacancy in SDA that is already built
+- Looking for a vacancy in an SDA that is already built

-Joining a cooperative who are building SDA, to ensure you have secure long term housing
+- Joining a cooperative which is building SDA to ensure you have secure long-term housing

 TIP: “Make sure you have Support Coordination funding in your plan.
 A Support Coordinator is a great resource to have guiding you during your search for your home” – Plan Partners

 You Support Coordinator can help you with all aspects of searching for and considering vacancies, making applications, negotiating a tenancy and transitioning into an SDA option.